 It also worth mentioning that, as explained in previous Reports, a special protocol entitled "Protocol for the Management of Related-party Transactions," sets forth rules of conduct that govern the position of Directors who may have an interest, albeit potential or indirect, in a transaction that the Company plans to carry out.
 Specifically, when a transaction requires the prior approval of the Board of Directors, the Director affected by the transaction is required to inform the Board of Directors about his interest in the transaction, explaining the nature, terms, origin and scope of said interest.
 If, on the other hand, a transaction does not require the prior approval of the Board of Directors and falls within the scope of the power awarded to the Director affected by it, including when the transaction is being executed by means of a special power of attorney issued by the same Director, the Director in question is required to refrain from executing the transaction and cause his representatives to do the same, choosing instead to submit the transaction to the Board of Directors for prior approval.
 In any case, the resolution of the Board of Directors must contain an adequate explanation of the reasons for the transaction and of the benefits that the transaction would have for the Company.
-Therefore, in the first half, the transactions carried out by Edison and its parent company EDF were subject to specific approval by Edison's Board of Directors, irrespective of their value and nature, due to Edison's Chief Executive Officer working position in EDF as at June 30, 2019.
-In addition, throughout the year, transactions with the EDF Group were reviewed by the Relatedparty Transactions Committee and, if necessary, approved by the Board of Directors, when of a significant size or extraordinary nature.
+In addition, transactions with the EDF Group were reviewed by the Related-Party Transactions Committee and, if necessary, approved by the Board of Directors, when of a significant size or extraordinary nature.